Emilgardis/twitch_discord_moderation/README.md

       --oauth2-service-refresh <OAUTH2_SERVICE_REFRESH>
           Grab a new token from the OAuth2 service this many seconds before it actually expires.
 Default is 30 seconds

+      --dcf-oauth-client-id <DCF_OAUTH_CLIENT_ID>
+          Client id to get a token.
+Stores the token data in the path specified by `--dcf-secret` (client id and optional secret is not stored)

+      --dcf-oauth-client-secret <DCF_OAUTH_CLIENT_SECRET>
+          Client secret to get a token.
+Only needed for confidential applications

+      --dcf-secret-path <DCF_SECRET_PATH>
+          Path for storing DCF oauth

+          [default: ./.dcf_secret]

       --channel-bot-name <CHANNEL_BOT_NAME>
           Name of channel bot